umd-lhcb/ut-hw-doc/docs/cern/cern_qa/cern_qa.md

 3. Run SALT PRBS on available elinks[^2] for 2 min.
 4. Read master GBTx status via optical link to make sure master is configurable this way.
-5. Read selected thermistors on DCB and Stave.
+5. Read all ADC lines that will be used in the final system.

 [^1]: Default bias current is 5 mA.